NetherGamesMC/support/docs/regions.md

 ## NetherGames Regions

 ::: info PLEASE NOTE
-We've changed na.nethergames.org to us.nethergames.org as it better fits the regions's purpose of providing a better connection to those in the United States.
+We've changed na.nethergames.org to us.nethergames.org as it better fits the region's purpose of providing a better connection to those in the United States.
 :::

 At NetherGames, we pride ourselves on different regions for our players to play our server in.
 We are willing to provide a list of regions from different locations worldwide to connect to.
 While there might not be a region in your country to you, but you can try connecting to the nearest region.
 Below are some regions we support as of 18 May 2024: